 How to Implementing the ASC 842 Lease Accounting Standard

 Availability of Your Project Resources

 - What is the availability of leasing experts at your organization to participate in the project?
 Do these experts have the bandwidth to participate in the project in addition to fulfilling their day-to-day responsibilities?

 - What other accounting projects will be competing for attention over the coming years?
-Do you have a large Revenue Recognition underway?
-Are you expecting mergers, acquisitions or divestitures?
+Do you have a large revenue recognition project underway?
+Are you expecting mergers, acquisitions, or divestitures?
 Are you planning major ERP upgrades or installations?